OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Filter a PivotTable

-PivotTables offer three data filtering methods through the Excel UI: [slicers, AutoFiltering, and manual filtering](https://support.microsoft.com/office/filter-data-in-a-pivottable-cc1ed287-3a97-4e95-b377-ddfafe79fa8f).
+The Excel JavaScript API offers two methods for filtering a PivotTable: slicers and PivotFilters.
 Slicers can be applied to both PivotTables and regular Excel tables.
-AutoFiltering works in conjunction with slicers.
-Manual PivotTable filtering allows you to add filters, or PivotFilters, to the PivotTable's **Filter** field.
-Slicer APIs, like their Excel UI counterparts, allow for style and formatting customization.
-PivotFilter APIs do not offer style flexibility.
+PivotFilters allow you to filter data based on a PivotTable's four [PivotHierarchy](#hierarchies) categories (filters, columns, rows, and values).
+The [Slicer](/javascript/api/excel/excel.slicer) class, like its Excel UI counterpart, allows for style and formatting customization.
+[PivotFilters](/javascript/api/excel/excel.pivotfilters) do not offer style or formatting flexibility.

-See [Filter with slicers](#filter-with-slicers) and [Filter with PivotFilters](#filter-with-pivotfilters) to learn more about API integration options for these data filtering methods.
+See [Filter with slicers](#filter-with-slicers) and [Filter with PivotFilters](#filter-with-pivotfilters) to learn more about Excel JavaScript API integration options for these data filtering methods.

 ### Filter with slicers